 - The company must not require employees to provide this information to third parties and consider carefully what, if any, further action to take if the employee refuses to do so.
 There is a risk if an employer requires employees to attend client sites which require employees to give personal information in order to access those sites.
 In this case, the risk would be that such personal information would not be given freely and, therefore, not be valid.

 Further to the above, the position regarding European data privacy rules and how they impact information relating to COVID-19 is developing.
 A number of EU governments have issued further guidance and more still are considering whether emergency legislation may be required, particularly if the situation escalates.
-So far, the Belgian Data Protection Authority remained silent in this regard.
-The position will need to be kept under review as the situation evolves and further guidance becomes available.
+The Belgian Data Protection Authority has confirmed the above position (available in Dutch and French here), and regularly updates its COVID-19 FAQ.

 What should employers do if an employee is absent or infected?